spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 2. You want to add an AWS account as the backup location provider.
 The AWS account can be the same or different than your Palette instance.

-An example will help you better understand the steps you will learn in this guide.
-Suppose, your Kubernetes cluster is deployed in *AWS Account A*, and you want to create the backup in *AWS Account B*, whereas the Palette instance is hosted in *AWS Account C*.
-This scenario is a *generic* use case when you can use the STS method to add a backup location.
+Use the following example to help you better understand the steps you will learn in this guide.
+Suppose your Kubernetes cluster is deployed in *AWS Account A*, and you want to create the backup in *AWS Account B*, whereas the Palette instance is hosted in *AWS Account C*.
+This scenario is a *generic* use case where you can use the STS method to add a backup location.
 The diagram below presents the generic use case and highlights the specific order of authentication you must follow.

 ![A diagram highlighting the use-case when the backup cloud account differs from the cluster deployment cloud account.](/clusters_cluster-management_backup-restore_separate-cloud-accounts.png)